 The script comes with all the fourth wall breaking gags that the original did.
 The prologue features Deadpool blowing himself up on several drums of explosive, wittily digging in to the previous X-Men outing Logan (2017) – “Fuck Wolverine,” Ryan Reynolds announces in voiceover.
 “First he rides my coattails with the R-rating and then that hairy motherfucker ups the ante by dying.
 Well, guess what, Wolvie?
 I’m dying in this one too.”
 Among the excuses Ryan Reynolds offers Morena Baccarin for being late home is “I was fighting a caped badass but then we discovered that his mom is named Martha too” parodying the much ridiculed “Martha” line from Batman V Superman: Dawn of Justice (2016).
 There are all sorts of lines comparing the first film’s gross to The Passion of the Christ (2004) and referring to how the X-Men were created as a dated metaphor for racism.
 At one point, Reynolds turns to Randal Reeder after he has a rambling line about Elisabeth Kubler-Ross’s stage of grief “Fuck, no more speaking lines for you” and later redresses Cable: “You’re so dark.
 Are you sure you aren’t part of the DC Universe?”

 The benefit of a bigger budget has allowed more lavish action scenes.
 The first film’s director Tim Miller has been replaced by David Leitch, a former stuntman, stunt coordinator and second unit director.
-Leitch had purportedly uncreditedly directed action scenes for John Wick (2014) before making his debut with Atomic Blonde (2017), a film I hated.
+Leitch had purportedly uncreditedly directed action scenes for John Wick (2014) before making his debut with Atomic Blonde (2017), a film I hated, and subsequently went on to Fast & Furious Presents: Hobbs & Shaw (2019) and Bullet Train (2022), as well as to produce Violent Night (2022).
 Despite low prospects on the basis of Atomic Blonde, Leitch redeems himself considerably with Deadpool 2.
 In Leitch’s hands, the film comes with a series of slickly polished and enormously exciting action sequences, easily topping those in the first film.

 It is also a script with some uncommonly good writing.
 Cable is introduced as a bad guy, only for the film to pull the carpet out in a mid-film twist to reveal his motivation and cast him in a surprisingly more sympathetic light – essentially imagine The Terminator (1984) being introduced and then suddenly spun about as a good guy of Terminator 2: Judgment Day (1991) all in the space of one film.
 Marvel films are not exactly known for creating super-villains with a three-dimensional roundedness, however Josh Brolin has managed the near-impossible grand slam of playing two such Marvel super-villains that would be at the top of the very short list, appearing as both Cable here and Thanos in Avengers: Infinity War (2018) in the space of less than a month.
 Julian Dennison, the kid from Hunt for the Wilderpeople (2016), also ranks memorably as Firefist.